agradus/OpenLdocs/docs/documentation/guides/reference_guide.md

 An expression is a complex type with two key attributes:

-ast: This stands for Abstract Syntax Tree, which is a tree representation showing the syntactic structure of the expression.
+**ast**: This stands for Abstract Syntax Tree, which is a tree representation showing the syntactic structure of the expression.
-textValue: This is a string representation of the expression, useful for easy reading or logging purposes.
+**textValue**: This is a string representation of the expression, useful for easy reading or logging purposes.

 An example is as follows.